skyformat99/lora_device_lib/porting.md

 ### Co-operative Scheduling

-LDL is designed to work in a mainloop style application.
+LDL is designed to share a thread of execution with other tasks.

-A simple scheduler can use LDL_MAC_priority() to check if LDL is expecting to handle a time sensitive event in the next n seconds.
+LDL sometimes schedules events which might be missed if another task takes too long to complete.
+A simple scheduler can use LDL_MAC_priority() to check if LDL is expecting to handle a sensitive event in the next n seconds, and hold back disruptive tasks until the priority interval has passed.